MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 ---
 # Videos about web development with Microsoft Edge

-Discover, and learn about new Microsoft Edge web development technologies and products such as DevTools, web platform APIs and features, Progressive Web Apps, and WebView2.
+Discover and learn about new Microsoft Edge web development technologies and products including DevTools, web platform APIs and features, Progressive Web Apps, and WebView2.

-This page contains short and entertaining videos, each focused on just one feature and including a demo.
+This page contains links to short videos, each focused on just one feature and including a demo.

-We publish new videos on a regular basis on the [Microsoft Edge YouTube channel](https://www.youtube.com/channel/UCIGx7oT8p6-jUpOfg98yelA), and they are also listed below.
+Microsoft publishes new videos on a regular basis on the [Microsoft Edge YouTube channel](https://www.youtube.com/channel/UCIGx7oT8p6-jUpOfg98yelA), and they are also listed below.

-Click on a thumbnail from the list below to watch the corresponding video on YouTube.
+Click on a thumbnail from the following list to watch the corresponding video on YouTube.

 <!--
 To add a new video: